 The eight most “productive” counties, Hillsborough, Marion, Pasco, Polk, Hernando, Citrus, Orange, and Seminole, each with 192 to 348, totaling 1894 sinkholes or just under 70% of the total Florida sinkholes, occupy the central area of the state from the west coast to the east coast.

-The next eight counties, each with 55 to 126 sinkholes, totaling 628, amount to about 23% of the total, with an additional 13 counties contributing 198 sinkholes, or less than 7% of total for the state.
+The next eight counties, each with 55 to 126 sinkholes, totaling 628, amount to about 23% of the total, with an additional 13 counties contributing 198 sinkholes or less than 7% of the total for the state.

 Finally, that leaves 17 counties with no history of any sinkhole events and another 19 with one to four sinkhole events, not a significant figure over a 54-year period.

 Step Four – What is the specific sinkhole impact on the county of interest?